minxuancao/GithubEntitlement/README.md

 number of insult words (improvement: could use a more complete set.)

+Perspective Score

-Perspective Score: sends processed text (check source code) to the Google Perspective score and get back a score of toxicity.
+Sends processed text (check source code) to the Google Perspective score and get back a score of toxicity.
 For issue aggregation, an average of the top 2 toxic comments is calculated.

+Senti4SD

-Senti4SD: uses Senti4SD to classify a comment as either positive, neutral or negative.
+Uses Senti4SD to classify a comment as either positive, neutral or negative.
 For issue aggregation: a percentage of pos, neg, neutral comments are calculated.

-Stanford Politeness API:
+Stanford Politeness API

-In addition, here is a description of the text-level features we extract from comments.

-Running this data pipeline
+## Running this data pipeline

-Use tmux.

-How long would this take.
+## How long would this take.